musakanneh/simple_shell/README.md

 # Simple Shell
 What really happens when you type a command into a shell?
 How does it know how to run programs and interprets user inputs?
 Well, you are in the right pod!
-This project dissects the shell program that allows you to even [explain to anyone](https://fs.blog/2012/04/feynman-technique/) without the use of the internet :) Excited, noe let's dig in!
+This project dissects the shell program that allows you to even [explain to anyone](https://fs.blog/2012/04/feynman-technique/) without the use of the internet :) Excited? noe let's dig in!
 ![alt text](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/235/shell.jpeg)
 ## Description
 The simple shell is an application that reads lines from either a file or the terminal, interprets them, and executes them.
 I most cases, it provides a command line user interface for Unix-like operating systems, where can interactively type directly to the running shell or pipe in shell scripts. [read more](https://en.wikipedia.org/wiki/Unix_shell).
 In this project, we designed and implemented a simple UNIX command line interpreter from the ground ^-^.